isolver/OpenHandWrite/distribution/getwrite/experiments/Builder_AV_Example/README.txt

 Experiment design is in progress, based on the original builder example, and modified to more closely meet issue #194 requirements.

 Current experiment flow:

+SS: TODO UPDATE BELOW TEXT; IT IS OUT OF DATE

 1. Display Experiment Start Screen, wait for button press.